MicrosoftDocs/bing-docs/bing-docs/bing-web-search/filter-answers.md

 ## Getting results from a specific site

 To get search results from a specific domain, use Bing's [site:](https://help.bing.microsoft.com/#apex/18/en-US/10001/-1) operator in the query string.
+The response may contain results from other sites depending on the number of relevant results found on the specified site.

 ```
-q=sailing+dinghies+site:contososailing.com
+q=sailing+dinghies+site%3Acontososailing.com
 ```

-Note that the response may contain results from other sites depending on the number of relevant results found on the specified site.

 > [!NOTE]
 > Depending on the query, if you use the `site:` query operator, there is the chance that the response may contain adult content regardless of the [safeSearch](reference/query-parameters.md#safesearch) setting.
 You should use `site:` only if you are aware of the content on the site and your scenario supports the possibility of adult content.